 For example, China’s vast consumer market, strong central financial system, mature industrial production chain, and lithium-ion33 battery production capacity make it an ideal place to localize production.
 Furthermore, China’s dominant position in the world market for several rare-earth metals and advancement in manufacturing electronics, both of which are prerequisite for the production of the three core components of EVs – batteries, electric motors, and electric controls, also make it an attractive destination for Tesla.

-Tesla is expected to grow significantly in China in 2020 and beyond due to having local production capabilities after completing its Gigafactory in Shanghai in late 2019.
+Tesla China grew significantly in 2020 and beyond due to having local production capabilities after completing its Gigafactory in Shanghai in late 2019.
 This is beneficial to the company for two reasons.
 Firstly, because production in China spares Tesla from import tariffs on finished vehicles, and secondly, its locally made cars qualify for government subsidies.
 Because China is an important supplier of automotive parts for the global industry as well as a hotbed for electric mobility and smart grids, it has been the perfect place for Tesla.

 How the Shanghai Gigafactory Plays into Tesla’s Supply Chain Strategy